liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. it was hurting really bad
 1. I'm a shy person, and public speaking has always been a fear of mine
 1. but you're not putting into practice what you've learned
-1. you keep scrolling on the video
+1. you keep scrolling on the video; 你继续刷视频
 1. this is how your speaking will improve
 1. how can I stop thinking in my mother's tongue
 1. It's kind of like you won't really know it until you use the words you already know